jonaslenz/jonaslenz.github.io/landing.md

 https://meetingorganizer.copernicus.org/EGU24/EGU24-19497.html

-You can also test the current demonstrator of SoilPulse functionality at https://soilpulse-egu.streamlit.app
+You can also test the demonstrator of SoilPulse functionality for EGU at https://soilpulse-egu.streamlit.app